 These toys kept us occupied for hours.

 Over the years, toys have changed a great deal.
 The safety of toys today is a big concern for parents with young children.
-We must always check out the material and finish on the toy realizing that a child’s instincts are to take toys right to their mouth.
+There are an alarming amount of defective toys out there which can affect a child’s health massively.
+It doesn’t matter if there are children injured in Myrtle Beach or in Hudson County, NJ; no child should have to suffer injuries from a defective toy.
+As you yourself or your children have seen in Youtube kids videos there are plenty of safe toys out there, but there are unsafe toys as well.
+If your child is injured by a toy then you might need to get a lawyer involved.
+This is why parents must always check out the material and finish on the toy realizing that a child’s instincts are to take toys right to their mouth.

-This may be a question in the minds of many parents, but apposed to plastic toys, they are Eco friendly.
+This may be a question in the minds of many parents, but opposed to plastic toys, they are Eco-friendly.
 Should wooden toys end up in landfills, they will soon deteriorate into the ground.
 Wooden toys can also be recycled, they can be passed on to other children or made into synthetic wood products.

 On the other hand, plastic toys having a shorter playing span than wooden toys, usually end up in landfills to never deteriorate.